World War III: Historical close calls

 With the initiation of the Cold War arms race in the 1950s, an apocalyptic war between the United States and the Soviet Union became a real possibility.
 During the Cold War era (1947–1991), several military events have been described as having come close to potentially triggering World War III.
+Even after the end of the Cold War and the dissolution of the Soviet Union in 1991, some incidents afterward have been described as close calls as well.

 Korean War: 25 June 1950 – 27 July 1953

 The Korean War was a war between two coalitions fighting for control over the Korean Peninsula: a communist coalition including North Korea, the People's Republic of China, and the Soviet Union, and a capitalist coalition including South Korea, the United States and the United Nations Command.
-Many then believed that the conflict was likely to soon escalate into a full-scale war between the three countries, the US, the USSR, and China.
+Many then believed that the conflict was likely to soon escalate into a full-scale war between the three countries, the U.S., the U.S.S.R., and China.
 CBS News war correspondent Bill Downs wrote in 1951, "To my mind, the answer is: Yes, Korea is the beginning of World War III.
 The brilliant landings at Inchon and the cooperative efforts of the American armed forces with the United Nations Allies have won us a victory in Korea.
 But this is only the first battle in a major international struggle which now is engulfing the Far East and the entire world."
 Downs afterwards repeated this belief on ABC Evening News while reporting on the USS Pueblo incident in 1968.
 Secretary of State Dean Acheson later acknowledged that the Truman administration was concerned about the escalation of the conflict and that General Douglas MacArthur warned him that a U.S.-led intervention risked a Soviet response.

 Berlin Crisis: 4 June – 9 November 1961

-The Berlin Crisis of 1961 was a political-military confrontation between the United States and the Soviet Union at Checkpoint Charlie with both several American and Soviet/East German tanks and troops at the stand-off at each other only 100 yards on either side of the checkpoint.
+The Berlin Crisis of 1961 was a political-military confrontation between the armed forces of the U.S. and the U.S.S.R. at Checkpoint Charlie with both several American and Soviet/East German tanks and troops at the stand-off at each other only 100 yards on either side of the checkpoint.
 The reason behind the confrontation was the occupational status of the German capital city, Berlin, and of post–World War II Germany.
 The Berlin Crisis started when the USSR launched an ultimatum demanding the withdrawal of all armed forces from Berlin, including the Western armed forces in West Berlin.
 The crisis culminated in the city's de facto partition with the East German erection of the Berlin Wall.
-This stand-off ended peacefully on 28 October following a US–Soviet understanding to withdraw tanks and reduce tensions.
+This stand-off ended peacefully on 28 October following a U.S.–Soviet understanding to withdraw tanks and reduce tensions.